sbroenne/plugin.video.nhkworldtv/readme.md

 ### Video Quality

-NHK provides streams in 720P in medium and Full-HD (1080P) in very hiqh quality.
+NHK provides streams via Akamai in 720p and 1080p - the plug-in defaults to 1080p where available.

-By default the plug-in will play 1080P.
-If you encounter buffering issues, you can select a lower quality by changing the Use 720P instead of 1080P addon-setting.
+If you encounter buffering issues, you can fall-back to 720p by changing the 'Use 720p instead of 1080p' addon-setting.

 Default setting is **off** (play 1080P where available).